A Guide To Using Personal Credit Cards For Business Expenses

 The fact that you can improve your personal credit score is actually another big plus to using a personal credit card for business purchases — creditors don’t typically report business credit card activity to consumer credit bureaus (read our guide on Equifax vs Experian vs Transunion).
 This also means that you should only place purchases on your credit card that you know you can pay off.
 It’s not worth being saddled with extra debt that can be subject to interest rates and could negatively impact your credit score.

 Even if you don’t get a separate card for business use, whatever you do, don’t make business purchases on your debit card.
 Doing so is a good way to get a hold placed on your own money.

-Entities like hotels and rental car agencies will typically place a hold on your card — often for hundreds of dollars.
-In this way, work-related purchases can end up sapping your personal funds.
+Entities such as hotels and rental car agencies will typically place a hold on your card — often for hundreds of dollars.
+In this way, business-related purchases can end up sapping your personal funds.
 Don’t do it!

 Know When To Graduate To A Business Credit Card